 Finding the best place to start in discussing the pros and cons, good and bad, awesome and fail of this adaptation isn’t easy.
 Why?
 The reason is simple.
 Let’s face it, Pride and Prejudice and Zombies is (kind of) a hot mess.
-And I adored (nearly) every second of it.
+And I adore (nearly) every second of it.
 Perhaps the inclusion of the “bad” is the best starting point since working up to positive leaves us with something to anticipate.
 The film started off in a way that left me gleeful.
-I loved the set up (Darcy in an epic duster coat SLAYS THINGS before five minutes are gone) and the fact that the opening credits is a kind of “story time.”
+I love the set up (Darcy in an epic duster coat SLAYS THINGS) and the fact that the opening credits is a kind of “story time.”

 ROMANTIC MOMENT OF THE WEEK | Lizzy Bennet and Col. Fitzwilliam Darcy